mzkrasner/dao-statement/README.md

 ```bash
 npm install
 ```
-2. Generate an admin seed and enter it into admin_seed.txt
+2. Generate an admin seed and enter it into admin_seed.txt - you can reference our [set up your environment](https://composedb.js.org/docs/0.4.x/set-up-your-environment) page for both this step and the next

 3. Generate an admin did and enter it into composedb.config.json in the admin-dids array